 A driveway leads visitors to a shaded entrance porch, where a sculptural staircase greets them in the lobby connecting to the first floor.
-The lobby connects to the formal living and dining room towards the lawn and the kitchen and service spaces on the south.
+The lobby connects to the formal living and dining room towards the lawns and the kitchen and service spaces to the south.

-The site's zoning emerged from Vastu principles, which resulted in two intersecting axes of the movement dividing the house into four blocks.
-At the intersection of the two axes lie the heart of the home: the family living and dining area where the seven members of the household congregate.
+The site's zoning emerged from Vastu principles, which resulted in two intersecting axes of movement that divide the house into four blocks.
+At the intersection of the two axes lie the heart of the home - the family living and dining area where the seven members of the household congregate.
 The shared spaces of the house are oriented towards a landscaped court, with sliding windows offering uninterrupted views of the lawn and the pool house beyond.

 Rugs with Indian-inspired motifs add a vibrant touch to the residence's bare stone and wood floors, along with draperies in rich silk that feature embroidery and patterned weaves.

 The house is furnished with statement pieces by international brands, and balanced with bespoke furniture by Mangrove Collective that incorporates local patterns and indigenous techniques into the mix.
 Contemporary Indian art is featured at different locations around the house.